-Asset Management
+Asset Management:

-The management of the Council's property assets forms a vital way in which the Council will achieve efficiencies and address sustainable development.
+The management of the Council's property assets will form a vital way in which the Council will achieve efficiencies and address sustainable development.
 A key objective is to maximise the efficient and effective utilisation of properties.

-The Asset Management process demonstrates that a sound, long-term estate management strategy is in place, thereby ensuring that the council's limited resources are directed towards priority activities.
-The strategy also enables opportunities to provide better value for money to be identified through, for example, space surveys, identification of surplus property for disposal, and the adaptation of property for different uses.
+The Asset Management process demonstrates that a sound, long-term estate management strategy is in place, thereby ensuring that its limited resources are directed towards priority activities.
+The strategy also enables opportunities to provide better value for money to be identified through, for example, space surveys, identification of surplus property for disposal, adaptation of property for different uses.

-Physical Infrastructure - Connectivity
+Physical Infrastructure - Connectivity: